glitchedslimy/Merino/README.md

 All the features are in the [Docs](#docs).

 ## Docs
 😓 Sorry, I didn't do the docs yet.
 But I'm working on them!
+They are in a sepparate repository to avoid confussions.

 ## Contributions
 This is an Open Source project, this means anyone can commit to the application with new features and improvements.